 Apart from talks and other activities at the BSA the course exploits the rich resources of museums, institutions and other collections in the Athens area; ‘hands on’ experience of coins and their identification and interpretation is an integral part of it.
 The course includes a visit to the sites of ancient silver mining at Lavrion, Attica.

 A specimen itinerary (of the 2016 course) is attached.
 The 2018 course will be run along similar lines, depending on the availability of teaching staff and institutions.
 It is scheduled to take place between May 21st and June 2nd 2018.
-The call for applications will open at the end of November 2017.
+The call for applications will open in November 2017.

 As far as the student point of view is concerned, the following is a sample of reaction from students on the 2016 course:

 ‘The BSA Postgraduate Course in Numismatics is a fantastic introduction to the study of coinage in the ancient Greek world.
 While coinage is a prime source of evidence for ancient historians, it is a difficult field to navigate without any formal training.
 The course offers an overview of the different coinages of the ancient Greek world and introduces the students to the different methodologies used by the ‘nitty gritty’ side of the numismatic discipline.
 The programme is intense, and the skills and information I have acquired would have taken me up to a year to assemble on my own.
 The most important aspect that a historian might take away from the course is the ways in which coinage can be used as evidence, and perhaps more importantly, the ways in which it cannot.
 I now feel a lot more confident in my use of numismatic evidence, and I recommend the course with great enthusiasm to anyone with a serious interest in the history of the ancient Greek world.’
 (Charlotte Van Regenmortel)